For Mardi Gras—February 28—try a new take on food bars (a.k.a. buffets): DIY Jambalaya.

 2. REMOVE from the heat and let stand for 5 minutes.
 Fluff with a fork before serving and place on a platter or individual serving plates.
 Bring to the table with the add-ins.

-*One of the charms of paella is the crispy rice crust that develops at the bottom of the pan, called soccarat.
-You can’t get soccorat from cooking in a large kettle.
+*One of the charms of paella is the crispy rice crust that develops at the bottom of the pan, called soccarrat.
+You can’t get socarrat from cooking in a large kettle.
 Paella is cooked in a wide, shallow pan with a layer of rice on the bottom.
 At the end of cooking, the heat is turned up to create the crust.
 Socorrat derives from the Spanish verb socarrar, to singe.

 WHAT TO DRINK?
 A SAZERAC!